 Of course the vendor can also join the tester for the full duration of the testing of the product.
 This can ease and speed up the information exchange, but most of the time the vendor will only watch the work of the tester waiting for questions.
 Depending on the product and the level of user experience there might only be a few questions or none.

 All of these options are available and have been used for multiple years and have been proven to work efficiently.
-The key point for all options is, that the vendor’s technical resource is available during the testing timeframe for questions and bug fixing, without this the duration of the testing is extended.
+The key point for all options is, that the vendor’s technical resource is available during the testing timeframe for questions and bug fixing, without this the testing duration will be extended.

 Test Lab Locations